AHendley84/jangles-home-boarding/README.md

 - Website Administrator

-   - As a website administrator, I would like to display and update customer reviews with ease.
+   - As a website administrator, I would like to display and update the gallery with ease.
    - As a website administrator, I would like to be contactable via the website directly to my email address.

 ---